sangyh/sangyh/content/posts/productivity/note-taking-system-guide.md

    - Timeline notes for shorter thoughts and resources
    - Articles for longer, more structured content
    - Atomic notes for personal knowledge management
+8. **Use publishing commands to streamline workflow**:
+   - `publish-article` for new article content
+   - `publish-timeline` for quick updates and shorter content
+   - `deploy` for fixes and updates to existing content
+   - This reduces friction in publishing and maintains momentum

 ## Conclusion

 A good note-taking system should fade into the background, making it effortless to capture and retrieve information.
 The combination of different note types, custom shortcuts, and specialized tools has made my system both powerful and easy to use.

+The recent addition of streamlined publishing commands has been a game-changer for maintaining regular content updates.
+By reducing the friction between writing and publishing, I've been able to focus more on creating quality content and less on the technical aspects of deploying it.

 By sharing this system, I hope to inspire others to develop their own approach to personal knowledge management that aligns with their unique workflows and needs.